kamalgirdher/WebScraping_using_Excel/Section4/README.md

 - Then you can select if you want to install firefox IDE plugin.
 This plugin is useful to record the actions/steps and later those can be used as it is.
 Again, this is also optional.

 ![installer_seleniumIDE](../images/installer2_seleniumIDE.jpg)

+### Selenium Overview

+Selenium automates browsers.
+That's it!
+What you do with that power is entirely up to you.
+Primarily, it is for automating web applications for testing purposes, but is certainly not limited to just that. [source : seleniumhq.org]

+To learn more about selenium, refer [selenium official website](https://www.seleniumhq.org/)

+SeleniumLibrary is a web testing library for Robot Framework that utilizes the Selenium tool internally.

+### Opening and Closing browser